Sanjanadhananjayaa/MB-220-Dynamics365forMarketing/Instructions/Labs/LabIntro.md

 # **Getting Started with Your MB-220-Dynamics365forMarketing Workshop**

 Welcome to your MB-220-Dynamics365forMarketing!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+We've prepared a seamless environment for you to explore and learn about dynamic 365 application.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**